Tasha Mabin ’10

 After graduation Tasha worked at VOLT, owned by Bryan Voltaggio ’99, then relocated to Washington, DC to work at Good Stuff Eatery with Spike Mendelsohn ’05.
 She also joined the United Social Sports league.
 “The dodgeball team is far more advanced in every aspect of the game.
 To be the best you have to train with the best, just like the CIA,” she says.

 Her teammates encouraged her to apply to play on the international recognized USA Dodgeball Team.
-Last year the US team placed second but this year the team was victorious and brought home the gold medal!
+In 2014, the US team placed second but in 2015 the team was victorious and brought home the gold medal!
 “To play in an arena where thousands of spectators are chanting against you was probably one of the biggest motivating factors for us,” Tasha says.
 “We didn’t let the cheers bother us and ended up having some local Hong Kong fans cheering us on.
 It was the best experience I ever had and I’m happy that my passion for dodgeball stemmed from being a student at the CIA.”

 Life moves quickly and while preparing for the tournament Tasha was given an opportunity with the Compass Group that she couldn’t pass up.
 “I’m responsible for front-of-the-house and back-of-the-house duties at the Census Bureau,” she explains.
 “I create new menus for the onsite cafeteria with rotating stations that change weekly and I oversee a satellite Au Bon Pain shop.
 My garde manger department preps for three separate “grab ’n go” accounts we have offsite before assisting with lunch service.
 We only do breakfast and lunch so my schedule is daytime hours Monday through Friday.
 It’s the best hours I’ve ever worked in my whole life!”